Alex Kirilloff Player Props: Twins vs. White Sox

 - The pitching staff for the White Sox has a collective 9.7 K/9, the first-best in the league.

-- The White Sox have a 4.64 team ERA that ranks 25th among all MLB pitching staffs.
+- The White Sox have a 4.62 team ERA that ranks 25th across all league pitching staffs.

-- The White Sox allow the third-most home runs in baseball (139 total, 1.4 per game).
+- White Sox pitchers combine to surrender the third-most home runs in baseball (139 total, 1.4 per game).

-- His last time out was on Sunday against the Atlanta Braves, when the right-hander threw five innings, surrendering one earned run while allowing three hits.
+- His last time out came on Tuesday against the New York Mets, when the righty went 3 2/3 innings, surrendering eight earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.